spboyer/MongoMvc/README.md

 Example application using MongoDB.

 - CRUD Operations
-- Using ICongiguration for db connections
+- Using IConfiguration for db connections
 	- config.json
 	- ENV variables in deployments